thinnaphats/class-engagement/README.md

 **Developed by** Mr.THINNAPHAT SODANAT, Code.
 613040490-0, Computer Engineering, Khon Kaen University.

 ## How to run Class-Engagement on your computer (local server)
-1. You need download this project on your computer.
+1. You need to clone or download this project on your computer.
-2. You need to install **[yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable)** - to start the React app or start the local server.
+2. You need to install **[Node.js](https://nodejs.org/en/)** - to start the React app or start the local server.
-3. In your project's folder, use command **"yarn start"** or **"npm start"** to start the local server and redirect to Class-Engagement.
+3. In your project's folder, use command **"npm install"** and then use command **"npm start"** to start the local server and redirect to Class-Engagement.

 ## About the project
 **1. Train model**